 Since the beginning of the 16th century the number of new monks has decreased as a result of the Reformation.
 In the middle of the 16th century, the monastery became the property of the town, and in 1565 a evangelical school was built, which in 1568 was transformed into a gymnasium.
 As a result of the so-called Toruń Tumult from 1724 the church, which until then was the main protestant temple of the city, was taken away from the lutherans and passed to the Bernardines.
 In 1798 against the threat of a construction disaster, the gothic richly decorated gables over the aisles and the triple roofs were dismantled, and the present one gable roof over the whole body and new gables were built.
 In 1821, the Bernardine convent was dissoluted, and a year later most monastery buildings were dismantled.
 At the end of the nineteenth century, necessary repairs were carried out at the church.

 The first church from the middle of the 13th century was a rectangular building about 20 meters long, about 9 meters wide and 12 meters high.
 On the north, today’s sacristy was attached to it, in its original form one-storeyed and ended straight from the east.
-In the second church, the eastern straight wall was replaced with a polygon.
-Similarly, the eastern wall of the sacristy was made.
-The walls were also raised to a height of about 18 meters.

 On the south side, on the extension of the outer wall of the corpus, on Panny Marii street, rises the wall with battlements and two arched gates.
 The buildings of the former Franciscan convent were built in a complex north of the church.
 Only a small fragment of the western wing, adjacent to the church, has survived.